-But, the company has produced a powder by taking advice from dietitians, nutrition experts, and top performance athletes and bodybuilders.
+But, the company has produced the powder by taking advice from dietitians, nutrition experts, and top performance athletes and bodybuilders.

-I will get to some personal experiences and testimonials as we go along this 4 Gauge review, but there is a lot of evidence that it does deliver improved strength during training resulting in better muscle gains.
+I will get to some personal experiences and testimonials as we go along this 4 Gauge pre-workout review, but there is a lot of evidence that it does deliver improved strength during training which results in better muscle gains.

-Before I started using 4 Gauge, I did a little research into the company’s claims so that I could pay closer attention to what I should expect.
+Before I started using 4 Gauge pre-workout, I did a little research into the company’s claims so that I could pay closer attention to what I should expect.

-- First of all, a lot of them agreed that there is a significant enhancement in the pumps you can expect.
-If you’re in a bulking phase, then this will help you to achieve your goals faster with the same amount of effort.
+Many people I spoke to at my gym agreed that there is a significant enhancement in the pumps you can expect.
+If you’re in a bulking phase, this will help you achieve your goals faster with the same amount of effort.

-- A lot of people also commented on the lack of jitters that can be common with other products that heavily rely on caffeine for its mental focus-boosting effect.
+Many people also commented on the lack of jitters, which is common with other products that heavily rely on caffeine for its mental focus-boosting effect.

-It’s through a clever combination of caffeine and L-Theanine (more details below) that a mental improvement is achieved with a lower dose.
+Through a clever combination of caffeine and L-Theanine, a mental improvement is achieved with a lower dose of caffeine.

-- Increase muscle pumps for more effective workouts.
+- Increases muscle pumps for more effective workouts.

 - Helps improve mental performance for more focus and motivation.

-- Increase blood flow to deliver more oxygen and boosted energy and focus.
+- Increases blood flow to deliver more oxygen, energy, and focus.

 - Increases stamina so you can train longer and harder.

-If you’ve taken these supplements before, then you may have experienced some negative pre-workout side effects.
+If you’ve taken these pre-workout supplements before, then you may have experienced some negative pre-workout side effects.

 I’ve met a lot of people who simply avoid them and try to promote their energy and stamina through diet alone.

-But, the good news is that 4 Gauge has very few if any, side effects.
+But, the good news is that 4 Gauge pre-workout has very few, if any, side effects.

-My personal experience has mostly pointed at artificial sweeteners and very high doses of caffeine as the cause of not so great effects.
+My personal experience with most pre-workout supplements points at artificial sweeteners and very high doses of caffeine as the causes of not-so-great effects.

 - Only available in one fruit punch flavor